 - Lead counsel for nationwide senior assisted living company for multiple investigations into allegations of resident abuse or neglect.

-- Lead counsel for national bank in investigation of theft of customer funds through malware installed by foreign criminal enterprise on customer’s computer system.
+- Lead counsel for national bank in investigation of theft of customer funds through malware installed by foreign criminal enterprise on customer’s computer system by foreign cyber theft ring.

 - Lead counsel in internal investigation at a national bank regarding embezzlement by bank President and CEO and serving as lead counsel in litigation with numerous parties, including fidelity bond and D&O bond litigation.
 Case also involved investigation by the FBI, the OCC and the U.S. Attorney.